Jsanchez759/Data-Related-Projects/README.md

 **Link to Project:** [Image Classification with CNNs](/project-3-image-classification)

-## Project 4: Natural Language Processing
+## Project 4: Concept Analysis of Neural Networks

 **Description:** This NLP project involved sentiment analysis of customer reviews using natural language processing techniques.
 I used NLTK and Scikit-Learn for text preprocessing, feature extraction, and model training.
 The project includes a Jupyter notebook with detailed explanations.